angoca/db2-docker/db2-install/expc/README.md

 The advantages to use this image instead of the other are:

- * The DB2 binary file is download semi-automatically.
-Just the wiki has to have the valid link.
+ * The DB2 binary file is downloaded semi-automatically.
+The wiki has a valid link and this is the only thing that needs to be modified.
 The other images requiere to modify the image with a valid link or to have DB2 installer/binaries locally in the machine.
  * This image has a mechanism to create more instances with a simple script that uses a response file.
 The instance owner can have any name; it is not limited to `db2inst1` or something like `db2instX` where X is a number.
  * The environment can be configured in different ways.
 It is not limited to a fixed instance or database.
 The set of images provide different levels of flexible configuration.
  * The images are published in Docker in the `angoca` repository.
 The image is not created on the fly.
-The basic images are created from Dockerfiles, the other were published in the repository with the instance or database already created.
+The basic images are created from Dockerfiles, the last one was published in the repository with the database already created.
 As part of the publish, a corresponding documentation is provided.
  * The images can be found by performing a search in Docker.
 This allows to have a better visibility.
  * It was developed by a DB2 DBA.
 This makes this image appropriate not only for developers but also for DBAs and SysAdmins.
  * The complete installation and configuration is divided in different images.
 This makes the solution more flexible and easy to extent.
+ * The image tries to be based on recent versions.
+For example one of the last fixpacks in Db2 v10.5, and the most recent fixpack in v11.1.
+Also, a recent version of Linux Ubuntu is used; for v11.1 is used Ubuntu 16.04.
+ * This image is based on a Linux distribution supported by IBM, which is Ubunut.
+CentOs is not supported.
  * There is documentation.
 This is very important for new users to understand the structure of the images.

 ## User Feedback